LeiZhang0724/dateTimeProcess/README.md

  * @returns date (default format as yyyy-MM-dd) of n days to the input date as diretion, default date is today
 ---

-    getNowWeekList = (input_date = today, format = 'yyyy-MM-dd')
+    getInputWeekList = (input_date = today, format = 'yyyy-MM-dd')

- * @method getNowWeekList get date list of input date week , default as this week, start from Monday to Sunday
+ * @method getInputWeekList get date list of input date week , default as this week, start from Monday to Sunday
  * @param input_date default as today
  * @param format default as yyyy-MM-dd
  * @returns date (default format as yyyy-MM-dd) list of the week as input date week (default as today's week)